 All projects funded must substantively enrich student experiences at NVC, demonstrate creative problem-solving, improve staff knowledge-base, and model effective communication and collaboration.

-Funds awarded must be expended by June 30, 2014.
 Funding for the NVC Proposed Project Grant Program is provided through the NVC Foundation.

 Funds from the NVC Proposed Project Grant program may not be used for student scholarships or to provide basic aid (food, shelter, clothing) to students.